“It is safe to predict that Judy Garland will win next year’s Academy Award.” – Columnist Bob Thomas, 1954

 June 5, 1939: Harold Heffernan reported that Judy did not like performing live on stage but that she also said: “Maybe later, I’ll get another yen to appear on the stage, but it won’t be soon.”
 We sure know who that turned out!

-On this day at the studio, Judy was in the middle of filming Babes in Arms however the assistant director’s notes state that Judy was in school and did not film.
+On this day at the studio, Judy was in the middle of filming Babes in Arms however the assistant director’s notes state that Judy was in school and did not film any scenes.

 June 5, 1940: This notice about Judy recording more songs for Andy Hardy Meets Debutante was published at the same time as this photo of Andy Hardy (Mickey Rooney) and his sweethearts (Diana Lewis, Ann Rutherford, Judy) along with the amusing reference to Mormon leader Brigham Young and polygamy.
 The film wasn’t released until July 1940 and Judy had already prerecorded both “Alone” and “All I Do Is Dream Of You” on May 10th.
 “All I Do Is Dream Of You” was cut from the film before its release.
 Judy was working on these two songs, and the corresponding film, while also working on Strike Up The Band (see below).